trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_Plugins_Lirc.md

     ~/.gnome2/banshee/plugins.
 -   Before you start banshee you need to manually copy the lirc-sharp library files into your plugins dir.
-The Makefile does not automatically do this for you (it will in the future).
+The Makefile does not automatically do this for you.
 Just run:

 `   cp /usr/lib/lirc-sharp/* ~/.gnome2/banshee/plugins`

 Then, start Banshee :) That should do the trick!

-Send bug reports to trick AT vanstaveren DOT us :)
+Feel free to report bugs to me [via e-mail](/wiki/Contact "wikilink")!